 I grew up always eating the ‘pie’ kind.
 Mom would bake it up in the oven with a traditional pie crust.
 And always a homemade crust so really good stuff.

-Then I met my hubby.
+Then I met my husband.
 His family introduced me to the ‘pot’ style.
 Passed down from his grandmother to his mother and then on to the next generation.
 After enjoying this delicious new way to eat pot pie.
 I sort of never looked back.
-Occasionally I think about the ‘pie’ style but this kind is just so comforting to me.
+Occasionally, I think about the ‘pie’ style, but this kind is just so comforting to me.

 I love how the homemade noodles taste in this dish.
 I love how it exudes flavor.
 It also happens to be one of my top 10 favorite meals of all time.